-This plan (as currently set out) will involve officers completing segments of work in-between the planned (or re-arranged) Sub-Committee meetings.
-The initial phase of this plan can be described as a foundation phase.
+This plan will involve officers completing segments of work in-between the planned (or rearranged) Sub-Committee meetings.
+The initial phase of this plan can be described as a base line phase.

-The foundation phase will be a prolonged period, but it will be conducted prior to the "options for management" phase where a choice will be made how to manage the many different activities being reviewed.
+The base line phase will be a prolonged period, but it will be conducted prior to the "options for management" phase where a choice will be made how to manage the many different activities being reviewed.
 The "options for management" phase of the process will be where members choose between options that as well as possibly creating a new byelaw, (or permit based byelaw) also include the potential of doing nothing, the use of voluntary measures or a mixture of these.
-The foundation phase does involve evidence collection, however if a Byelaw becomes the chosen option in the "options for management phase", pre-consultation for byelaw making will be conducted.
+The base line phase does involve evidence collection, however if a Byelaw becomes the chosen option in the "options for management phase", further consultation for byelaw making will be conducted.